-The sprint review meeting is held on the last day of the sprint to review and demo the work done in the given sprint.
+The sprint review meeting is scheduled in the team’s daily planners for the last day of the sprint to review and demo the work done in the given sprint.
 The main focus of the meeting is on the results of the sprint, also known as the potentially shippable product increment in the world of Scrum.

 It is traditionally the role of the Scrum Master to ensure that the meeting is held and attended by all parties.
 Scrum Master explains the purpose and value to anyone questioning the necessity of the meeting.
 And it is the Scrum Master’s job to keep the meeting within the timeframes, maintain the pace, and stick to the sprint review agenda.

 The sprint review format and purpose